yiyihum/rag291/rag_enhanced/README.md

 - `--input`: Path to the input `requests.jsonl` file containing queries.
 - `--output-dir`: Directory where the results will be saved.
 The filename is automatically generated based on the method and settings.
 - `--data-root`: Root directory containing the raw data folders (`arxiv`, `github_readmes`, `hf_cards`).
-- `--processed-file`: (Optional) Path to the pre-processed data file (e.g., `processed_data.jsonl`).
+- `--processed-file`: (Optional) Path to the pre-processed data file (e.g., `processed_data_1000.jsonl`).
 Using this significantly speeds up initialization by skipping raw data loading and chunking.
 - `--embedding_type`: Retrieval embedding strategy.
     - `dense`: Uses semantic embeddings only.
     - `hybrid`: Combines dense embeddings with sparse (BM25/TF-IDF) keyword matching.